 You must provide pre-contract information for distance and off-premises contracts

-You must provide the information required by Schedule 1 and 2 of the Regulations to your customer before he agrees to accept your offer.
+You must provide the information required by Schedule 1 and 2 of the Regulations to your customer before they agree to accept your offer.

 An extended cancellation period

-The cancellation period has now been extended to 14 days.
+Consumers have a right to a cancellation period (a 'cooling off' period) of at least 14 days.
 This is an increase from the previous 7 days period.
-There are also extensive new obligations on a seller relating to cancellation.
+There are also extensive obligations on a seller relating to cancellation.

-As a seller, you must follow relevant provisions applicable to goods, services and downloads to tell your customer about his cancellation rights and how to use the model cancellation form (see below).
+As a seller, you must follow relevant provisions applicable to goods, services and downloads to tell your customer about their cancellation rights and how to use the model cancellation form (see below).

 Provision of a model cancellation form

-You must provide a model cancellation form that your customer may use, if he wishes, to cancel his order or return the goods.
+You must provide a model cancellation form that your customer may use, if they wish, to cancel their order or return the goods.
 Dealing with the form and providing an explanation of how to use it is complicated.

-If your customer cancels his order you are obliged to refund his money in full within 14 days.
+If your customer cancels their order you are obliged to refund their money in full within 14 days.

 Labelling and clear payment buttons (online traders only)

-You must make the total price clear to your customer before he is induced to make the contract.
-In other words, you must spell out the full deal before you ask him to agree to it.
+You must make the total price clear to your customer before they are induced to make the contract.
+In other words, you must spell out the full deal before you ask them to agree to it.

-When you have provided the information, told him about cancellation and given the total cost, you must still make clear that when he clicks that final button for an Internet purchase, he knows he is committing to buy.
+When you have provided the information, told them about cancellation and given the total cost, you must still make clear that when they click that final button for an Internet purchase, they know they are committing to buy.

-That means the button must be clear.
-Use “Payment now” or “Order with obligation to pay” and not “Check your basket” or other words which your marketing team suggest might be better.
+That means the button text must be clear as to what will happen.
+Use 'Pay now' or 'Order and pay' as text and not 'Proceed with your basket' or other words which your marketing team suggest might be better.

 Pre-ticked boxes (online traders only)